Dov Rosenblatt: Fools for April and The Wellspring (2009-2014)

 Rosenblatt and Lanzbom briefly collaborated as Fools for April, recording an album together called The Voice is Inside (2009).
 A single from the album, "Run, Run, Run", received a music video directed by David Schlussel.

 While touring with Fools for April, Rosenblatt met singer-songwriter Talia Osteen, with whom he formed the folk rock duo The Wellspring in 2009.
 They recorded three EPs and a full-length album, The Girl Who Cried Sheep (2014), produced by Eric Rosse.
 Music from the band has appeared on the shows House, Cougar Town, and Orange Is the New Black, and in the films Coffee Town (2013) and Slow Learners (2015).

 Distant Cousins (2014-present)

 In 2012, Rosenblatt formed Distant Cousins with Duvid Swirsky of Moshav and Ami Kozak.
 The group's self-titled debut EP was released in 2014.
 Their music has appeared in the film This Is Where I Leave You (2014); in the shows Graceland, Criminal Minds, and Reign; and in commercials for Lift and Macy's.

 Other work

 Rosenblatt teaches a course called "Understanding Tefillah Through Songwriting" at Shalhevet High School and New Community Jewish High School.
 In May 2016, he appeared in a video with actress Reese Witherspoon celebrating the one-year anniversary of her Draper James clothing line.
 He has appeared on the podcasts Faith Thru Music and Buckle Up.

 Personal life

-Rosenblatt lives in Los Angeles with his wife and son Kol.
+Rosenblatt lives in Los Angeles with his wife Aura and son Kol.
 Raised Modern Orthodox, he is Lubavitch by marriage.